austinhutchen/cMalloc/README.md

 trace file is processed.
 Useful during debugging for determining which trace file is causing your malloc package to fail.

-# Programming Rules

-* You should not change any of the interfaces in `mm.c`.
-* You should not invoke any memory-management related library calls or system calls.
-This excludes the use of `malloc`, `calloc`, `free`, `realloc`, `sbrk`, `brk` or any variants of these calls in your code.

 * For consistency with the `libc` `malloc` package, which returns blocks aligned on 8-byte boundaries, *your allocator must